What is the application process?

 Throughout the programme, you'll have access to a community of writers and freelance professionals, a structured online course, and writing workshops.

-Upon completion, you'll receive a certificate of completion, a letter of recommendation, and a list of your own published links (with bylines when possible) which can be used to bolster your portfolio.
+Upon completion, you'll receive a certificate of completion, a letter of recommendation, and have a list of your own published links (with bylines when possible) which can be used to bolster your portfolio.

 There is also a chance for paid writing work with us upon your graduation!